-How to Keep Accountable When Working on UFOs
+How to Remain Accountable When Working on UFOs

-If you are like us, accountability is key when conquering our large pile of unfinished objects (UFOs).
-Here are a few tips to make progress on your project without losing steam.
+If you are like us, accountability is key when it comes to conquering large piles of unfinished objects (UFOs).
+Here are a few tips to help you make progress without losing steam.

 The first step in tackling your UFOs is to get organized.
 You won't make progress on your projects if you're constantly searching for fabrics and supplies needed for your UFOs.
 And you'll lose momentum fast if you can't get out your projects and sew in your free time.
 Make sure all your UFOs are stored in easy-to-find places and that all fabrics, pieces, tools, and instructions for each project are on hand.

 Next, set progress goals for each project (we suggest writing them down and hanging them in your sewing room).
 It can be a larger goal such as finishing a quilt by Christmas, or smaller steps such as finishing two blocks a week.
 Make sure your goals are clear and attainable.
 If you set goals that aren't realistic to your time and life, you'll only be frustrated when you miss the deadlines.